Brookside (TV series): Conception and preparation

-Phil Redmond has first conceived the idea for a drama serial centred on a newly-built housing estate as early as 1973, while writing for sitcom Doctor in Charge.
+Phil Redmond has first conceived the idea for a drama serial centred on a newly-built housing estate in 1973, while writing for sitcom Doctor in Charge.
 He pitched the programme to several ITV production companies, but it was not picked up and Redmond abandoned it.
 In 1981 he attended a lecture given at the Royal Institution of Great Britain by Jeremy Isaacs, the chief executive of newly-commissioned Channel 4, who was looking for independent producers that could provide content for the channel, which led to Redmond promising Isaacs a format for a drama serial and revisiting his original concept.
 After previous clashes with the BBC during production of Grange Hill, Redmond established production company Mersey Television to maintain control over his future programmes; Brookside would be its first product.

 In early 1982, Mersey Television purchased 13 houses on a cul-de-sac in Croxteth, Liverpool, on land formerly a part of Lord Sefton's estate.
 Six of the houses would be seen on-screen as sets, while the remaining seven were used for administration, post-production and canteen facilities.
 The cul-de-sac backed onto the River Alt, which lent the programme its name, replacing Redmond's original title Meadowcroft (which would later be recycled for the show's in-universe soap opera, Meadowcroft Park).
 The houses cost a total of £25,000 and were custom-built by Broseley Homes.
 Using houses on a real new-build estate added to the desired realism Redmond wanted.

 Ahead of the first episode in November, Redmond gave an interview to Liverpool Echo in March 1982 describing the show as "a cross between Knots Landing [...] and Coronation Street", and stated his intention to have Brookside deal realistically with issues faced by its potential viewers.
 The article also included a overview of the characters, including mention of a black family called the Manchesters, who were later scrapped during the production process.
 Actors that were unfamiliar to the public were cast to enhance the credibility of the characters; the ensemble was smaller than other soaps, having only 16 regular characters and only three of the six houses occupied.
 This was an intentional choice made to reflect the reality of new-build estate occupancy, and it was over a year until all the houses were full.
 Shooting for the first episode began on 6 September 1982.